RU

 • Polymer paste – a versatile solution for making both temporary and permanent fillings, which hardens quickly under ultraviolet light.

 These are intended for long-term use.
-Typically, the service life is 4-5 years, but if placed by a highly qualified specialist and if the patient follows proper dental care, they can last much longer.
+Typically, the service life is 4-5 years, but if placed by a highly qualified specialist and if the patient follows proper dental care rules, they can last much longer.

 Modern permanent fillings are known for their high aesthetic properties.
 They are made from materials that, once hardened, are difficult to distinguish from natural tooth enamel.
 The dentist can choose the shade to match the patient's tooth color.

-A classic solution that has been used for permanent fillings for a long time is amalgam, a combination of mercury and metals like tin, copper, and silver.
+A classic material long used for permanent fillings is amalgam, a combination of mercury and metals like tin, copper, and silver.
 The undeniable advantages of these fillings are strength and durability; they can last 10-15 years without replacement.
-However, mercury is toxic, even in low amounts, and the filled areas are noticeable with their characteristic silver color.
+However, mercury is toxic, even in low amounts, and the filled areas are highly visible due to their characteristic silver color.

 Gold inlays are also noticeable.
 Unlike fillings made from other materials, they are not made in the dental office but in a laboratory.
-Gold is non-allergenic and can last 15-20 years, but the major downside is the high cost.
+Gold is non-allergenic and can last 15-20 years, but the major downside, however, is the high cost.

 Cements are also widely used for permanent fillings.
 These are pastes made from silicate or phosphate powders and acids.
 Advantages include: